rtl251/my-freestyle-project/PLANNING.md

 that have been sold on the Ebay platform within the last 3 months.

 But instances beyond 3 months are deleted from Ebay's searchable records.
-This 3-month period is rolling: If today is 6/16/2018, you will be able to retrieve sold listings on 3/16/2018, but tomorrow you will no longer be able to retrieve that data.
+This 3-month period is rolling: If today is 6/16/2018, you will be able to retrieve sold listings on 3/17/2018, but in a week, you will no longer be able to retrieve that data.

 A program that would be able to search for sold listings and save the data in a csv file would prove useful to users would wish to track the sales history of a particular item